1 / 10

 Overall verdict on the Dacia Duster

 Just like budget brand food items at the supermarket, the Dacia Duster does almost exactly the same job as more expensive alternatives but with less of the fuss.
-There’s no fancy packaging and it certainly won’t impress your neighbours, but the Duster is a versatile crossover SUV that offers plenty of space for not a lot of cash.
+There’s no fancy packaging and it certainly won’t impress your neighbours, but the Duster is a versatile small SUV that offers plenty of space for not a lot of cash.
+It's also one of the best 4x4s if you're on a budget.
+We'll explain all in our 2022 Dacia Duster review.

-That means you can pick up a much newer Duster rather than something like a Kia Sportage.
-It even looks cheap alongside smaller crossovers like the Suzuki Vitara and Nissan Juke.
+That means you can pick up a much newer Duster rather than something like a Kia Sportage or Nissan Qashqai.
+It even looks cheap alongside smaller SUVs like the Suzuki Vitara and Nissan Juke.
 It’s a similar approach to that taken by the likes of the SsangYong Tivoli and MG ZS.

-The Duster is an ideal choice if you put practicality above things like brand image.
+The Dacia Duster remains an ideal choice if you put practicality above things like brand image.
 There’s plenty of room inside, with a generous amount of headroom and space for three adults in the rear.
-The boot is bigger than you’d get in something like a Volkswagen Golf and access is easy.
+The boot capacity of the Duster is 445 litres and bigger than you’d get in something like a Volkswagen Golf and access is easy.

-While standard equipment is lacking on more affordable trim levels (you don’t even get a radio on the entry-level Access), mid-range models come with everything you need and nothing you don’t.
+While standard equipment is lacking on more affordable trim levels (you don’t even get a radio on the entry-level Access) of the Dacia Duster, mid-range models come with everything you need and nothing you don’t.
 High-spec and special edition models make little sense, really, as they cost more money yet still don’t feel as well-finished as mainstream alternatives.

-The Duster’s biggest weakness is the three-star result it achieved when it was crash tested by Euro NCAP in 2017.
-Being a basic model, it lacks many preventative safety systems we take for granted in new cars today, such as lane-assist and autonomous emergency braking features.
+The Dacia Duster’s biggest weakness is the three-star result it achieved when it was crash tested by Euro NCAP in 2017.
+Being a basic model, the Dacia Duster lacks many preventative safety systems we take for granted in new cars today, such as lane-assist and autonomous emergency braking features.

 Comfort and design: Dacia Duster interior